The Best Castles and Palaces near Vienna

 Vienna is a city rich with Royal history.
 Therefor you can find many beautiful palaces in and around Vienna.

 When you think of Vienna (or Austria in general) it’s highly likely that you are think of Empress Elisabeth, better known as Sisi.
-But the Royal dynastie was far larger than that.
+But the Habsburgs ruled Austria for hundreds of years.

 The House of Habsburg was one of the most prominent Royal dynasties in Europe.
 And it produces Kings all over Europe.
 One of their formal seats is the Hofburg Palace which stands in the center of Vienna.